Christopher-Stevers/Soul-Runner-Site/README.md

 Summary
 ---
-This repo contains the source code for the Soul Runner marketing site, and the netlify cms configuration.
+**Live editing preview and node integration coming soon.** This repo contains the source code for the Soul Runner marketing site, and the netlify cms configuration.

 Local Development
 ---